 As a rule, treatment with medicines is not usually used to help children and teenagers lose weight.
-However, in rare cases, the medicine orlistat may be prescribed to help children aged 12 years or over who are severely obese; in particular, if they have started to develop health problems because of their obesity.
+However, in rare cases, the medicine orlistat may be prescribed to help children who are severely obese; in particular, if they have started to develop health problems because of their obesity.
+In exceptional cases, it has been prescribed to children aged under 12 years, but most children are teenagers.
+It is recommended that it should only be prescribed by an experienced specialist team.
 Orlistat works by interfering with the way that fat is digested and absorbed into the body.
-If a teenager is prescribed orlistat, this should be under the guidance of a specialist weight loss clinic where overweight and obese children are seen regularly.
+If a teenager needs to take orlistat for more than twelve weeks it is usual for this to be under the guidance of a specialist weight loss clinic.
 If prescribed this medicine, the child or teenager will need regular follow-up.

 Weight loss surgery